-The tomato potato psyllid is an exotic insect that attacks the Solanaceae family of plants which include potato, tomato, eggplant, capsicum, chilli and tamarillo.
+The tomato potato psyllid is an insect that attacks the Solanaceae family of plants which include potato, tomato, eggplant, capsicum, chilli and tamarillo.
 It also attacks sweet potato and others in the Convolvulaceae plant family.

 In February 2017 the tomato potato psyllid was detected in a range of commercial and backyard crops across the Perth metropolitan area.
 There have also been a small number of detections outside of the Perth metropolitan area including Gingin and parts of the South-West.